blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 Restore the link on Router1:

 ```
-$ sudo docker exec -d clab-frrlab-router1 ip link set dev eth2 up
+$ sudo docker exec clab-frrlab-router1 ip link set dev eth2 up
 ```

-And see that the traceroute between PC1 and PC3 goes back to its original path.
+And see that the traceroute between *PC1* and PC3 goes back to its original path.

 ```
-$ sudo docker exec -it clab-frrlab-PC1 traceroute 192.168.13.2
+$ sudo docker exec clab-frrlab-PC1 traceroute 192.168.13.2
 traceroute to 192.168.13.2 (192.168.13.2), 30 hops max, 46 byte packets
  1  192.168.11.1 (192.168.11.1)  0.004 ms  0.005 ms  0.003 ms
  2  192.168.2.2 (192.168.2.2)  0.004 ms  0.004 ms  0.002 ms